Willie Davis

 After graduating in 1956, Mr. Davis served two years in the Army before joining the Browns in 1958.
 While playing in the NFL, he also received a Master of Business Administration degree in 1968 from the University of Chicago.
 Davis was selected with pick number 181 in the 15th round of the 1956 NFL Draft by the Cleveland Browns, but he did not start his career until the 1958 NFL season due to military service in the United States Army.
 Davis played at various positions on offense and defense for the Browns before being traded to the Green Bay Packers in 1960.
 Davis wore number 87 during his career with the Packers, where he was moved to a permanent position at defensive end.

-For 10 seasons, Davis anchored the Packers' defensive line, playing 138 consecutive regular-season games and part of 162 regular-season games for his NFL career.
+Davis anchored the Packers' defensive line for ten seasons, playing 138 consecutive regular-season games and part of 162 regular-season games for his NFL career.
 Davis was a member of all five of Lombardi's NFL title-winning teams and played in Super Bowls I and II.
-As a white player from Georgia, Bill Curry had not been on an integrated team until he joined the Packers in 1965.
+As a white player from Georgia, Bill Curry was not on an integrated team until he joined the Packers in 1965.
 Mr. Davis “didn’t just help me to play in the NFL for ten years,” Curry said, “he changed my life because I was never able to look at another human being in the same way I had.”
 Davis played in an era when neither tackles nor sacks were official statistics.
-However, John Turney, a Professional Football Researchers Association member, reports that Davis had in excess of 100 sacks during his 10-year Green Bay career (1960–69), "possibly more than 120," including a minimum of 40 over the 1963–65 seasons alone.
+However, John Turney, a Professional Football Researchers Association member, reports that Davis had over 100 sacks during his 10-year Green Bay career (1960–69), "possibly more than 120," including a minimum of 40 over the 1963–65 seasons alone.

 He served on the boards of Alliance Bank, Dow Chemical (1988–2006), Johnson Controls (1991–2006), K-Mart, L.A.
 Gear, Manpower (2001–2020), Metro-Goldwyn-Mayer (1999–2020), MGM Mirage, Rally'sInc., Sara Lee (1983–2020), Schlitz Brewing, and WICOR Inc. He was president of All-Pro Broadcasting and operator of radio stations KHTI, KACE, KATY-FM, WLDB-FM, WLUM-FM, and WZTI since 1976.
 Davis' son is actor Duane Davis.
 He also had a daughter, Lori Davis.
 Davis' grandson, Wyatt Davis, is an All-American guard at Ohio State University.
 After being hospitalized for a month due to kidney failure, Davis died on April 15, 2020, at 85.